2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-As your meet-up grows and you welcome more than 20 people per event, **preparing the room/venue will become an important element**.
+As your meet-up grows and you welcome more than 20 people per event, **preparing the room and venue will become an important element**.

 To accomplish this, it will be necessary:

-1) **arrive a little early** to prepare;
+1) **Arrive a little early** to prepare.

-2) **arrange the room or space according to your possibilities and needs**.
-In case you are about half a dozen, there is really not much to do.
+2) **Arrange the room or space according to your available options and needs. ** In case you are about half a dozen, there is really not much to do.
 But as soon as you reach 10 to 20 people per event, you will quickly realize that having everyone seated is not a good idea, as it creates fewer relationships, and you will not be able to talk to everyone during the evening.
 In this sense, **preferring a standing configuration, with, for example, well-spaced high tables** (when possible) seems relevant as soon as you reach about 15 people.
-However, think about **having chairs available** (tall, for example) anyway.
-In case a presentation will be given, it is preferable to keep the setup standing throughout the evening, even if it means bringing some (tall) chairs a few minutes before the presentation;
+However, consider **having chairs available** (tall, for example) anyway.
+In case a presentation will be given, it is preferable to keep the setup standing throughout the evening, even if it means bringing some (tall) chairs a few minutes before the presentation.

 3) In addition to the room layout, other small "customizations" can be undertaken:

-    - display, with Patafix, a **poster in front of the location of your meet-up, specifying which room you will be in** (of course think about asking permission in advance);
+- Display, with Patafix, a **poster in front of the location of your meet-up, specifying which room you will be in** (consider asking for permission in advance).
-    - expose, with Patafix, **specific posters** in the room where your event is being held (**Bitcoin white papers, bylaws of your community, ongoing projects**, etc.).
+- Expose, with Patafix, **specific posters** in the room where your event is being held (**Bitcoin white papers, bylaws of your community, ongoing projects**, etc.).
-- set up on one or more tables **adhesives, flyers or even material that can lead to discussion** (Nerdminer, hardware wallet, computer turned on with mempool, ASIC, metal plate to protect your private key, etc.)
+- Set up on one or more tables **adhesives, flyers or even materials that can lead to discussion** (Nerdminer, hardware wallet, computer turned on with mempool, ASIC, metal plate to protect your private key, etc.)

 ![immagine](assets/fr/34.webp)

 ####

-Obviously, if you expect only a few participants and you have not informed the managers of your meeting because you are just launching it, don't start bringing and showing all your materials.
+If you expect only a few participants and have not informed the managers of your meeting because it is just being launched, don't start bringing and showing all your materials.

 However, **once you establish trust with the managers, you will be much freer to organize the space as you see fit**.

-All that remains is to get a drink and wait patiently for potential participants.
-However, as mentioned above: **don't be disappointed if no one shows up the first time**.
+All that remains is to get a drink and wait patiently for potential participants to arrive.
+However, as mentioned above, **don't be disappointed if no one shows up the first time**.
 Therefore, plan to have a book or video to watch, just in case.

 ## After the meeting

 <chapterId>3e881af9-9c09-5721-81ee-c5cda3b109c5</chapterId>

 When the meeting concludes, it is time for the venue managers to **tidy up**.
-So before you leave (and you will generally be among the last to leave, at least initially), consider offering to help the waiters and/or managers.
+So, before you leave (and you will generally be among the last to leave, at least initially), consider offering to help the waiters and/or managers.
 This could be as simple as **picking up glasses on a table**; or, if you are near the bar, **bringing them back before you leave**.

 Once you return home, you will most likely have **bitcoin in your eyes** for a few days.
 This will be an opportune time to evaluate feedback, for example: